develop1992/retaileye-ai/README.md

 # RetailEye AI - Motion Detection and Incident Reporting

 RetailEye AI is a motion detection system designed to monitor surveillance footage in real time.
 Built with **FastAPI**, and **OpenCV**.
-The system processes live-streamed videos and recorded footage to detect motion and send incidents to a backend API.
+The system processes live-streamed videos and recorded footage to detect motion and send incidents and recordings to [RetailEye API](https://github.com/develop1992/retaileye-api).
 This project is designed for retail security applications where surveillance data needs to be analyzed in real time for suspicious activity.

 ## Key Features

 - **Real-time Motion Detection**: Capture and analyze video streams or recordings to detect motion using **OpenCV**.
 - **Incident Reporting**: When motion is detected, incidents are reported to a backend system for logging and further analysis.
 - **Video Recording**: Record live video footage for incident documentation and future reference.
-- **API Integration**: Integrates with a Spring Boot backend API to send recorded video data and detected incidents.
+- **API Integration**: Integrates with [RetailEye API](https://github.com/develop1992/retaileye-api) to send recorded video data and detected incidents.

 ## Folder Structure